 Crews may submit questions in writing to the drivers' contact person regarding the running of the competition or regarding penalty points incurred.
 A question form is included in every road book for this purpose.
 Forms with questions about a particular Leg must be submitted the same day before 11pm at the latest.

-Forms with questions about Leg 9 on Sunday 2 September must be submitted at the latest 30 minutes after the crew's own arrival at the TC-IN Klaaswaal (De Koningshoeve) before leaving for the finish in Scheveningen.
-If, after submitting their question forms, participants are not satisfied with the answers they receive, they are entitled to submit a protest.
+Forms with questions about Leg 9 on Sunday 1 September must be submitted at the latest 30 minutes after the crew's own arrival at the TC-IN Klaaswaal before leaving for the finish in Scheveningen.

 17.2 Protests